top of page

 Communications Director

-Emily Moreno is a first-year Government major and so excited to be comms director this upcoming semester!
-She is passionate about affordable healthcare, immigration reform, and reproductive rights.
-Emily believes that students need to be informed now more than ever and that starts with a great communications team!
+Jose is a junior Government and Plan II major and so excited to be comms director this upcoming semester!
+She is passionate about affordable healthcare, immigration reform, and affordable housing.
+Jose believes that students need to be informed now more than ever and that starts with a great communications team!
 Throughout the semester she will be implementing more engaging content that readily informs students on the local, state, and federal government.

 Jack Headshot Close up.jpg